ErrorTzy/writings/notes/Kate_Proseminar/Term_Paper.md

+## Intro

+In this paper, I begin by examining how ordinary people learn the concept of "ought to" and how our understanding of obligation evolves beyond its initial form.
+I then turn to the views of Kant and Korsgaard, arguing that their accounts, being grounded in practical reasoning, fail to be necessarily binding.
+Next, I discuss Velleman, whose approach is rooted in theoretical reasoning.
+I contend that his account is inadequate because it depends on a reflective self.
+Finally, I propose a dual account of agency as a way to strengthen Velleman’s theory.
+I argue that if Velleman incorporates a non-reflective account of agency, he could more effectively respond to skepticism.
+I conclude the paper by suggesting a possible solution grounded in neuropsychology.

-**The oddity of morality**
+## The oddity of morality

 Ordinary people talk about morality without much trouble.
 From a young age, we grow up in environments where our parents teach us what we should or shouldn't do.
 If we fail to follow these rules, we are often punished, learning painful lessons along the way.
 This process is commonly known as "socialization."
 Most of us go through it successfully.
 As a result, we internalize these norms, adjusting our psychology to see them as natural.
 This is how we, as children, come to learn what we *ought to* do.

 However, this somewhat nihilistic view of morality does not rule out the possibility of a justified basis for moral obligations.
 The way we learn something does not necessarily reflect its true nature.
 For instance, we begin learning math by counting on our fingers, but the foundations of mathematics have nothing to do with fingers.
 Instead, math is grounded in complex axiomatic systems.

 But if there is a justified basis for morality, what could it be?
 Consider evil creatures like cats.
-Cats are often think of as by nature indifferent and self-serving.
+Cats are often thought of as by nature indifferent and self-serving.
 But they can be trained to use a litter box instead of relieving themselves anywhere.
 However, we tend to believe that our understanding of "we ought to do something" is fundamentally different from how a cat might understand "I ought to poop in that box."
 We assume there is something unique about human psychology—something beyond the psychological mechanisms of animals like cats.

 But this assumption may be misleading.
 We don’t really know what goes on in a cat’s mind.
 When we claim that human morality is something above and beyond cat psychology, we might be projecting fantasies onto the cat's mental processes.
 For instance, we may think that cats associate painful punishment with pooping outside the litter box.
 We explain their behavior as purely driven by a desire to avoid that punishment.
 If the cat were to forget the punishment, we assume it would have no reason to continue using the litter box.

 But this does not seem entirely right.
 In the human world, we often observe that people act purely out of habit.
 For example, someone might instinctively check their phone first thing in the morning—not because they are expecting an urgent notification or have a specific reason, but simply because the action has become routine.
-This does not seem unique to human, since forming a habit does not require intelligence.
-It is more similar to establishing conditional reflex.
+This does not seem unique to humans, since forming a habit does not require intelligence.
+It is more similar to establishing conditional reflexes.
 Therefore, even if cats forget the pain of punishment, they might still use the litter box out of habit, without needing to consciously associate the behavior with avoiding punishment.

 However, even if this account of habit applies to cats, we still believe that human morality has something more to it.
 Our morality seems more stable and reflective than mere habits.
 Consider a trained cat, for instance.
 A professional trainer might teach the cat to use a litter box at a pet shop.
 Later, the cat is sold to a new owner.
 If the cat is intelligent enough, it might eventually reflect on its behavior.
 It could realize that the trainer, who imposed painful consequences for pooping outside the litter box, is no longer present.
 Motivated by its natural desires, the cat might then abandon the habit and begin pooping wherever it pleases.

 Human morality, on the other hand, appears more enduring.
 To avoid a crude comparison, let us turn to Kant's example, lying.
 Perhaps, as children, we were punished for lying and developed a habit of telling the truth.
 However, even if we grow up and believe that no one will punish us for lying, Kant argues that we still ought to tell the truth.
 This is because the categorical imperative binds us to act morally, regardless of external consequences.

-**Kant's solution**
+## Kant's solution

 Let us assume we accept the claim in the second section of the Groundwork: if there is a *law of action* with absolute necessity, it would be Kant's categorical imperative.
 However, this raises a striking question: why should we call this law of action a *moral law*?
 Why not simply call it Kant’s law of some kind of intellectual game?

 In the third section of the _Groundwork_, Kant argues that the categorical imperative binds us because it is grounded in the concept of free will.
 He claims that if we do not presuppose free will, we cannot conceive of ourselves as capable of action.
 But since we clearly do act, we must assume that our wills are free.
 According to Kant, since freedom means not being determined by natural causation, it must give itself law.
 And law means necessity.
 Therefore, if we have free will, we are bound to follow the categorical imperative.
-In short, Kant's justification for morality rests on the following conditionals: if we act, then we are free; if we are free, then we are bonded by categorical imperative.
+In short, Kant's justification for morality rests on the following conditionals: if we act, then we are free; if we are free, then we are bonded by the categorical imperative.

 There may be multiple potential problems with this argument.
 But the most striking one is related to freedom.
 In *Source of Normativity*, Korsgaard outlines three conditions that any satisfactory answer to the normative question must meet (pp. 16-18):